6 min read

 brew install ollama

-- NVIDIA GPU + CUDA.
-The mainstream path.
-RTX 30, 40, 50 series consumer cards; Tesla / A / H series datacenter cards.
+• NVIDIA GPU + CUDA.
+The mainstream route.
+RTX 30, 40, 50 series consumer cards, and Tesla / A / H series datacenter cards.
 CUDA 12.1+ recommended.

-- AMD GPU + ROCm.
-AMD's CUDA equivalent.
-Improved a lot in 2025–2026 but still rougher than CUDA.
+• AMD GPU + ROCm.
+AMD's answer to CUDA.
+It got a lot better through 2025 and 2026, but it's still rougher than CUDA.
 RX 7900 XT/XTX, MI300 datacenter cards.
-Set
+Set HSA_OVERRIDE_GFX_VERSION for older cards.

 What you install (Ubuntu 22.04+ on NVIDIA):